Pokies Software: How Are Pokies Made?

 - Pokie machines cannot remember or think

 The pokie machine is made to accept any credit-bets.
-Once a player inserts the coins, it randomly determines the symbols’ position on the video display to give an outcome, which is unrelated to the previous game’s results.
+Once a player inserts the coins, it randomly determines the symbols’ position on the video display to give an outcome that is unrelated to the previous game’s results.

 If a player wins, the machine pays credits, and if not, it continues to generate outcomes until a player presses the button again.